thoughtbot/ios-on-rails/book/iOS/posting_an_event_afn.md

 ### Declaring a Task for Making Requests

-The completion block we'll use for our create event method should return an event ID and an error.
+The completion block we'll use for our create event method should return an event ID or an error.
 If our request is successful, the API will return the event ID for the event it created.
 If our request fails, we'll return the error instead.

 Typedef this new type of event completion block: